sagemath/sage/src/doc/en/developer/git_advanced.rst

 Then merging in the latest SageMath version has to be done.

-Merge in the Latest SageMath Version
+Merge in the latest SageMath version
 ------------------------------------

 (This is the easy way without minimizing the recompilation time.)